 - Toys – defective children’s toys can include toys with small parts or toys that are capable of snapping or breaking easily

 The consequences of defective commercial products may include spinal cord damage, traumatic brain injuries, disfigurement, blindness, and even death.
-An experienced defective products lawyer in Manchester could file a claim and pursue monetary compensation for a complainant’s injuries.
+An experienced defective products attorney in Manchester could file a claim and pursue monetary compensation for a complainant’s injuries.

 Theories of Liability